pilahr/Hangman-Game/README.md

     blocker:
     This function takes a boolean as a parameter to loop over all the alphabet buttons.
 Then disable the use of the button when the boolean is true.

+    gameStatus:
+    This function will alert the winner with the confetti effect when the time the user guesses the letters right is the same with the length of the word.